Fiat CR.32

 The Fiat CR.32 was an Italian biplane fighter used in the Spanish Civil War and the Second World War.
 Designed by the aeronautical engineer Celestino Rosatelli, it was a compact, robust and highly manoeuvrable aircraft for its era, leading to it being a relatively popular fighter during the 1930s.

 The CR.32 fought in North and East Africa, in Albania, and in the Mediterranean theatre.
 It was extensively used in the Spanish Civil War, where it gained a reputation as one of the most outstanding fighter biplanes of all time.
 It also saw service in the air forces of China, Austria, Hungary, Paraguay and Venezuela.
-Furthermore, it frequently performed impressive displays all over Europe in the hands of the Italian Pattuglie Acrobatiche.
-During the late 1930s, the CR.32 was overtaken subsequently by more advanced monoplane designs; by the start of the Second World War, it was considered to be obsolete.
-While it had been superseded by a number of newer Italian fighters, including the newer Fiat CR.42 Falco that had been derived from the CR.32, the type continued to be flown throughout the conflict.
+It frequently performed impressive displays all over Europe in the hands of the Italian Pattuglie Acrobatiche.
+During the late 1930s, the CR.32 was overtaken by more advanced monoplane designs; by the start of the Second World War, it was considered to be obsolete.
+While it had been superseded by a number of newer Italian fighters, including the newer Fiat CR.42 Falco which had been derived from the CR.32, the type continued to be flown throughout the conflict.

 Development

 The Fiat CR.32 was designed by the aeronautical engineer Celestino Rosatelli.
-It was derived from the earlier Fiat CR.30.
-The CR.30, a relatively fast and maneuverable aircraft for its time, had received limited production orders from the Regia Aeronautica but, within the space of 12 months, it had been superseded by the newer CR.32.
-In comparison to the CR.30, the CR.32 featured a more streamlined and smaller fuselage, resulting in a more compact aircraft overall.
-According to aviation author Gianni Cattaneo, the type was the product of a decade-old formula developed not only by Rosatelli but by his predecessors as well.
+It was derived from the earlier Fiat CR.30, which had received limited production orders from the Regia Aeronautica but, within the space of 12 months, it was superseded by the newer CR.32.
+The CR.32 had a smaller and more streamlined fuselage than the CR.30, resulting in a more compact aircraft.